Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratios

 Let $V,W,Y,Z$ be as before and $\lambda=(\lambda_1,\ldots,\lambda_l)$ a type with $\lambda\in\inn(\tm)$.
 Then

 using the above conventions - see the appendix for a proof.
-We remark that some specific of those cross ratios are known already and have been used for analyzing Hitchin representations (see e.g. \cite{Labourie-IHES}, \cite{Martone-Zhang}). \end{Example}
+We remark that some specific of those cross ratios are known already and have been used for analyzing Hitchin representations and more general Anosov representations (see e.g. \cite{Labourie-IHES}, \cite{Martone-Zhang}). \end{Example}

 Let $M=M_1\times \ldots\times M_k$ be a product of either symmetric spaces or Euclidean buildings.
 Then the building at infinity $\Di M$ is the spherical join of the buildings $\Di M_i$ \cite[Sc.4.3]{Kleiner-Leeb}.
 In particular, the Weyl chamber $\sm$ decomposes as a spherical join $\sm=\sm_1\circ \ldots\circ \sm_k$.
 Hence we get a surjective map